 #57 Some well-meaning but misguided questions

 This guest post has been contributed by Emily Tietjen.
-You can contact Emily at email@example.com.
+You can contact her at firstname.lastname@example.org.

 Emily was a student of mine as a statistics major at Cal Poly.
 She was an invaluable help to me as an exceptional teaching assistant for several years*.
 I was delighted when Emily decided to pursue a teaching career.
 She has taught AP Statistics and other math courses at high schools in and near Merced in the central valley of California.
 Since the beginning of her teaching career, I have very much enjoyed visiting Emily and her students every spring.
 Emily has quickly moved into an administrative role, as she now serves as one of two math coordinators for the county of Merced.
 In this role she helps teachers throughout the county to teach mathematics (and statistics!) well.
 I greatly appreciate Emily’s writing this guest blog post about some questions that she encounters in her position.

 * In addition to very helpfully supporting students’ learning, Emily also displayed an indispensable but unteachable quality for a TA: She laughed at my jokes no matter how many times she heard me tell them in different classes over many terms**.

 ** I’ll be curious to know whether she laughs at this one as she reads for the first time.